eliaspeteri/eliaspeteri/README.md

+# Hi there 👋

+I'm Elias, a software developer specialized in backend and fullstack solutions, particularly in fintech and SaaS, with expertise in TypeScript, Node.js, React, Nest.js, PostgreSQL, Docker, Kubernetes, and AWS.

 _Backend & Fullstack Development • Fintech & SaaS • API Integrations • Performance Optimization • CI/CD & DevOps • Technical Documentation_

+I’m proactive, solution-oriented, and communicate clearly within teams.
+I enjoy working collaboratively, learning continuously, and contributing actively to team culture.

+Currently, I'm deepening my expertise in cloud-native architectures, serverless technologies, and advanced DevOps practices.

 ## Where do I come from?